shield-checkData Safety

 At SharpSync we take the safety of your data very seriously.

-While we would all like to pretend that penetrations never happen, no one is truly safe and the risk of IP exposure is real due to phishing attacks or compromised user machines.
+While we would all like to pretend that penetrations never happen, and data has never leaked, no one is truly safe and the risk of IP exposure is real due to phishing attacks or compromised user machines.
+Most successful attacks are not because the hackers break into the system.
+It's usually due to compromised user credentials (stolen via browser extensions) or phishing attacks.

 That's why we are transparent about our safety mechanisms and the steps we take to ensure your data is protected at all times.
 We employ industry-leading encryption protocols to safeguard your data both in transit and at rest.
-Our systems undergo regular security audits, and we work with trusted third-party experts to identify and address potential vulnerabilities.
-Additionally, we implement multi-factor authentication (MFA) and continuous monitoring to prevent unauthorized access.
+Our systems undergo regular security reviews, and we implement multi-factor authentication (MFA) and continuous monitoring to prevent unauthorized access.

-We also have strict access control measures in place, ensuring only authorized personnel can interact with sensitive information.
+We also have strict access control measures in place, ensuring only authorized personnel can interact with sensitive information for the purposes of troubleshooting and service delivery.

 Per Organization Access